BobTheHobo/bestestGame/README.md

 Graphics:
 - First-person perspective with low-poly graphics
 - High contrast lighting with particle systems for card playing and surrounding terrain

+# Development

+## First Deliverable
+Our work for this deliverable consists of three main components:
+- Basic card game function
+- First Person Movement and world interaction
+- Set Modeling